 How to break a habit

 Let’s try it: imagine you have a habit of buying a large, double shot latte every day on your way to work.
 While the latte is the perfect morning boost, spending that extra $5 every day is getting in the way of your spending goals.
 You want to cut the routine, but just can’t muster up the motivation.
 Where do you start?

 First, identify the behavior you’d like to change.
 In this case, it’s that you pass by the coffee shop, walk in, order the latte, pay, and then enjoy it on your way to work.

 That was easy.
 Now, identify what that triggers this habit.
 Is it thirst?
-Boredom?
+Being bored?
 Low energy?
 Time of day?
 Location?

 To figure it out, you’ll need to experiment.
 Here’s how: Try slightly changing your routine every morning so it brings a different reward.
 Instead of stopping by the coffee shop, bring a shake that you made at home.
 When you get to work, see if you still have a craving for that latte.
 If you still feel the urge, you know your habit isn’t motivated by thirst.
 But if you feel satisfied after drinking a caffeinated soda, you’ve identified the reward – caffeine – that your habit sought to satisfy.

 The last step is figuring out the cue.
 According to Duhigg, almost all habits are triggered by one of these five things: location, time, emotional state, other people, or the activity immediately preceding action.
 To figure out the cue for your bad habit, answer these five questions the moment the craving hits: